Vintharas/js13k-spaceshooter/README.md

   - this could be altered by a UI in realtime and allow me to tweak the game
 - different difficulty levels
   - higher cost for actions
+- end escene
+  - show explosion of your ship then move to end screen with scores and such
+  - overdo the explosion

 ## Art